Docs PromptWire Version 1.x Remote Setup

 Remote Setup

-Connecting to a production or staging site via the HTTP API for cross-environment content and schema sync.
+Connecting to a production or staging site via HTTPS.
+Covers API key setup, IP allowlisting, HTTPS enforcement, and hybrid configuration.

 Deploy the API endpoint

-Copy api/promptwire-api.php from the PromptWire module to your remote ProcessWire site root (the same directory as index.php):
+Copy the API endpoint file from api/promptwire-api.php in the PromptWire module to your remote ProcessWire site root (the same directory as index.php).
+Rename it to something non-obvious so the URL isn't guessable from public documentation:

 Set your API key